 - 8.41 Natural England has further advised that the effects of emissions from increased traffic along roads within 200 metres of the Protected Sites also has the potential to cause a likely significant effect.
-The Council's Air Quality Habitat Regulations Assessment highlights that developments in the Borough would not, in combination with other plans and proposals, have a likely significant effect on air quality on the Protected Sites up to 2023, subject to appropriate mitigation. - 8.42 Finally, in respect the impact on water quality, a nitrogen budget has been calculated in accordance with Natural England's 'Advice on Achieving Nutrient Neutrality for New Development in the Solent Region' (June 2020) which confirms that the development will generate 6.57kg TN/year.
+The Council's Air Quality Habitat Regulations Assessment highlights that developments in the Borough would not, in combination with other plans and proposals, have a likely significant effect on air quality on the Protected Sites up to 2023, subject to appropriate mitigation. - 8.42 Finally, in respect the impact on water quality, a nitrogen budget has been calculated in accordance with Natural England's 'Advice on Achieving Nutrient Neutrality for New Development in the Solent Region' (June 2020) which confirms that the development will generate 15.5kg TN/year.
 Due to the uncertainty of the effect of the nitrogen from the development on the Protected Sites, adopting a precautionary approach, and having regard to NE advice, the Council will need to be certain that the output will be effectively mitigated to ensure at least nitrogen neutrality before it can grant planning permission. - 8.43 The applicant has entered into a contract (conditional on the grant of planning permission) to purchase 15.5kg of nitrate mitigation 'credits' from the Hampshire and Isle of Wight Wildlife Trust (HIWWT).
-The provision of 15.5kg TN/year is based on the total for the 16 unit scheme considered under application P/20/0418/OA, and the applicant has agreed a claw back with the HIWWT in the event that only 6.5kg TN/year is needed.
 Through the operation of a legal agreement between the HIWWT, Isle of Wight Council and Fareham Borough Council dated 30 September 2020, the purchase of the credits will result in a corresponding parcel of agricultural land at Little Duxmore Farm on the Isle of Wight being removed from intensive agricultural use, and therefore providing a corresponding reduction in nitrogen entering The Solent marine environment.
 A condition will be imposed to ensure that the development does not commence on site until confirmation of the purchase of the credits from the HIWWT has been received by the Council. - 8.44 The Council has carried out an appropriate assessment and concluded that the proposed mitigation and condition will be adequate for the proposed development and ensure no adverse effect on the integrity of the Protected Sites either alone or in combination with other plans or projects.
-The difference between the credits and the output will result in a small annual nett reduction of nitrogen entering The Solent.

-- 8.45 Natural England has been consulted on the Council's Appropriate Assessment and agrees with its findings that the proposed development will not have a likely significant effect, either alone or in combination with other plans and proposals on the Protected Sites. - 8.46 It is therefore considered that the development accords with the Habitat Regulations and complies with policies CS4, DSP13 and DSP15 of the adopted Local Plan.
+The difference between the credits and the output will result in a small annual net reduction of nitrogen entering The Solent. - 8.45 Natural England has been consulted on the Council's Appropriate Assessment and agrees with its findings that the proposed development will not have a likely significant effect, either alone or in combination with other plans and proposals on the Protected Sites. - 8.46 It is therefore considered that the development accords with the Habitat Regulations and complies with policies CS4, DSP13 and DSP15 of the adopted Local Plan.